Lexus UX review - Engines, performance and drive

 The UX offers quite un-Lexus-like levels of driver engagement, with tight body control and a punchy powertrain

 Compact SUVs aren’t renowned for their sharp handling and gutsy performance, but Lexus uses words such as ‘exciting’ and ‘attitude’ to position the UX in its segment.
-And, based on our initial drive, there are reasons to be optimistic if you’re after an SUV that’s enjoyable to drive.
+And, based on our experiences, Lexus has managed to create an SUV that’s enjoyable to drive.

-The UX shares its platform with the Toyota C-HR, which means tight body control and a composed ride.
-When cornering, the UX applies a degree of brake control on the inside, which reduces understeer.
+When cornering, the Lexus UX applies a degree of brake control on the inside wheel, which reduces understeer.
 While that sounds good on paper, it feels even better on the road.

-We’d even go as far as to claim that the CVT automatic transmission – so often a party-pooper in an otherwise entertaining car – is a positive aspect of the UX.
+We’d even go as far as to claim that the CVT automatic transmission used in petrol-hybrid models – so often a party-pooper in an otherwise entertaining car – is a positive aspect of the UX.
 The changes are smooth and seamless, while the power delivery is more linear than in other transmissions of this type.
 It’s actually pleasant to use, which isn’t something we’d say about many CVTs.
+Electric UXs come with a single-speed automatic transmission so there are no gear changes to worry about.

-The majority of UX 250h models sold in the UK will be front-wheel drive, but an E-Four electric all-wheel drive variant is available.
-It uses a separate electric motor integrated into the rear differential to distribute power between the front and rear axles.
-There are many advantages here, including sharper cornering and improved grip on slippery surfaces, but in reality you’re unlikely to notice the difference in day-to-day driving.
+The majority of hybrid UX 250h models sold in the UK are front-wheel drive, with E-Four all-wheel-drive versions in the minority.
+The latter uses a separate electric motor integrated into the rear differential to send power to the back wheels.
+There are many advantages to this, including sharper cornering and improved grip on slippery surfaces, but in reality you’re unlikely to notice the difference in day-to-day driving.
 The added expense means we’d stick with the front-drive model.

 Engines, 0-60 acceleration and top speed